warrenguy/sinatra-rate-limiter/README.md

      bucket as '/rate-limit-1'. "

   get '/rate-limit-2' do
-    rate_limit 'ratelimit2', 1, 10
+    rate_limit('ratelimit2', {send_headers: false}, 1, 10)

-    "this route is rate limited to 1 request per 10 seconds" end
+    "this route is rate limited to 1 request per 10 seconds, and won't send any headers" end
   ```